magenta/magenta/README.md

 --recursive
 ```

+___Data processing APIs___

+If you are interested in adding your own model, please take a look at how we create our datasets under the hood: [Data processing in Magenta](https://github.com/tensorflow/magenta/blob/master/magenta/pipelines)

 ## Generating MIDI

 To create your own melodies with TensorFlow, train a model on the dataset you built above and then use it to generate new sequences.
 Select a model below for further instructions.